sg-tarek/Python/README.md

 <h3> Tournament </h3>
 Assuming we have a CSV file with team names and ratings, the program will simulate a thousand tournaments between the teams and calculates the chance of winning for each team.
 Each teams and its rating is loaded into a list (list of dictionaries).
 Afterwards, we simulate a tournament and each time a team wins a count is upated.
 Based on the overall number of tournaments the probabilities are calculated.

-<h3> DNA </h3>
-A python script that can identify someone from a database, based on their DNA sequence.
-The script must be called with two additional command line arguments; a csv database containing the number of times that particular sequences of characters repeat in a list of people’s DNA sequences, and a DNA sequence .txt file that we will be analysing and assigning an owner to based on the database in the first argument.

 Feel free to propose changes!